There are two types of green snakes: smooth green snakes and rough green snakes

 Juvenile snakes in this genus are often tan, brown or gray in color, growing more green as they develop.
 As a full-grown snake, the green body color can be a subdued green or a very bright, grassy or leafy color.

 Green snakes are thin-bodied with females being larger than males.
-The two types range from 13 inches in length to 37 inches.
-Smooth green snakes are the smaller of the two types.
 The head of the snakes is only slightly broader than the neck and oval in shape.